 First, let’s talk about what regenerative agriculture is.
 According to General Mills, regenerative agriculture goes beyond reducing harm to protecting and intentionally enhancing natural resources.
 Regenerative agriculture is about using farming practices such as including cover crops (think armor for the soil) and diversifying crops (not just growing the same crop year after year for decades), that create an opportunity to restore our soil for generations to come.
 You can read more about how it works here.

-Now that you know the basics of regenerative agriculture and the huge impact it has on both our food supply and our natural world, let’s dig a little deeper with some specific ways that it helps restore our planet.
+Now that you know the basics of regenerative agriculture.
+It has a huge impact on both our food supply and our natural world, let’s dig a little deeper with some specific ways that it helps restore our planet.

 Benefits of Regenerative Agriculture: